forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Removal

 If at any time if you wish to remove information that you have provided us with, then go to <a href="/my-account/security">My Account > Security</a> and click "Delete Account".

+## Additional Disclosures

+* This site is protected by Cloudflare and its [Privacy Policy](https://www.cloudflare.com/privacypolicy/) and [Terms of Service](https://www.cloudflare.com/website-terms/) apply.
+* This site is protected by hCaptcha and its [Privacy Policy](https://www.hcaptcha.com/privacy) and [Terms of Service](https://www.hcaptcha.com/terms) apply.